karthiksrikumar/DYNAMO/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/release/python-380/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-ee4c2c.svg)](https://pytorch.org/)

-> **DYNAMO** addresses two fundamental limitations of Large Language Models: **temporal bias** from static training data and **causal fragility** from correlational learning through parameter-efficient temporal-causal adapters.
+> Large language models (LLMs) are trained on static snapshots of data, making them poorly equipped to handle real-world environments where information, relationships, and contexts evolve over time.
+As the world changes, these models fail to adapt, leading to outdated knowledge and incorrect predictions.
+This creates two core problems: first, their understanding of facts degrades as time passes, and second, their ability to reason about cause and effect becomes unstable.
+Without mechanisms to track temporal changes or adjust to shifting causal structures, current LLMs cannot maintain reliable performance in dynamic settings like finance, healthcare, or real-time decision-making systems (staying updated with politics).
+We present DYNAMO, a novel framework addressing the dual challenges of temporal bias and causal fragility in large language models through an innovative combination of operator-valued time embeddings and graph-conditioned manifold projections. **DYNAMO** addresses two fundamental limitations of Large Language Models: **temporal bias** from static training data and **causal fragility** from correlational learning through parameter-efficient temporal-causal adapters.

 ## 🚀 Key Highlights